India set for fresh Moon launch attempt

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-Sriharikota: India will make a second attempt Monday to send a landmark spacecraft to the Moon after an apparent fuel leak forced last week´s launch to be aborted.
+SRIHARIKOTA, India: India will make a second attempt on Monday to send a landmark spacecraft to the Moon after an apparent fuel leak forced last week’s launch to be aborted.

 The South Asian nation is bidding to become just the fourth nation -- after Russia, the United States and China -- to land a spacecraft on the Moon.